Arya-Su/Tic-Tac-Toe-project/README.md

 By following the link https://arya-su.github.io/ you can see how the game works.

-My experience making the game: I always want the project to be as good as possible, and when making any project, a part of me never wants to stop until everything is perfect.
+My experience making the game: I'm in love with Python, but I have to admit that a game made in JavaScript is more functional.
+I always want the project to be as good as possible, and when making any project, a part of me never wants to stop until everything is perfect.
 There is room to improve so many things here, but due to time constraints I didn't want to destroy the functional code.